5 Great Dog Toys Your Greyhound Will Love

 #4: Wild Rope Dog Toys

-I like the Dog Toy from Petstages because it really keeps a greyhound's interest, with lots of floppy bits that flap around when you toss the ball.
-Some of the pieces make an intriguing crackling noise, too, which will make those little rosette ears perk right up!
-Rag Rope Ball
+I like the the the most because it really keeps a greyhound's interest, with lots of floppy bits that flap around when you toss the ball.
+Some of the pieces make an intriguing crackling noise, too, which will make those little rosette ears perk right up! rag rope ball

-I also like that it can double as a throw toy for the greyhound with a strong chase instinct who prefers to chase down his toys rather than simply find them lying around.
+I also like that it can double as a throw toy for the greyhound with a strong chase instinct who prefers to chase down their toys rather than simply find them lying around.

 Basic Rope Toys

-You'd be surprised at how much a greyhound can enjoy a knotted rope, and the little strands of cotton can help clean his teeth at the same time - bonus!
+You'd be surprised at how much a greyhound can enjoy a knotted rope, and the little strands of cotton can help clean their teeth at the same time, a bonus!